 Implementing REACH effectively and in a harmonised way is crucial to its success and a challenging task that A.I.S.E. has been very much involved in from the start.
 While manufacturers, importers or downstream users of chemicals are all affected, A.I.S.E.

-focuses on product manufacturers’ duties, so-called downstream users.
+focuses on product manufacturers’ duties, so-called downstream users (Dus) using REACH terminology.

-is signed up to the Chemical Safety Report / Exposure Scenario Roadmap
+is signatory of the Chemical Safety Report / Exposure Scenario Roadmap

-together with other industries, ECHA and members states, signalling our commitment to improve the assessment and communication of the safe use of chemicals.
-Together with DUCC, we have taken the lead on several action areas of this Roadmap.
+together with other industries, ECHA and members states, signalling the commitment to improve the assessment and communication of the safe use of chemicals.
+Together with the other DUCC members, we have taken the lead on several action areas of this Roadmap.

 has developed comprehensive and generic information to assist in exposure assessment for substances which are used in its products portfolio.
 This information is then passed on to substance suppliers to enable them to conduct appropriate risk assessments, in order to complete the substances registration dossier, demonstrate safety in use under REACH criteria, and communicate appropriate safe use conditions in the form of Exposure Scenarios (ES) along the supply chain.
 This will enable continued availability and safe use of chemicals to meet society needs, as well as innovation.